19hours/sg-statutes/Acts/Parliament (Privileges, Immunities and Powers) Act.md

 (b) refer the matter to any select committee for investigation, consideration and report to Parliament; or

-(c) if the offence is an offence mentioned in Part V, refer the matter to the Attorney-General with a view to the institution of criminal proceedings against the person.
+(c) if the offence is an offence mentioned in Part V, refer the matter to the Public Prosecutor with a view to the institution of criminal proceedings against the person.

 [15/2010 wef 02/01/2011]